-Leave the series by choosing Leave from the action menunext to the series title in the left panel.
+Leave the series by choosing Leave from the action menunext to the series title in the left sidebar.

 If you require access to the meeting again in future, you must be invited by a user who has Admin access to the series or individual meeting.